alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 them in high school, and they've been better than me since.)
 I can name a few undergrads with first author publications.
 (They work in the same lab I do, and they've worked longer and harder than I have.)

-I base my self worth not on where I am relative to others, but on where I am relative to my own standards, because from personal experience relative ranking will always leave you disappointed.
+I'm not saying that's a bad thing.
+It's fantastic I had the opportunity to meet such brilliant people so early in my life, because they taught me to base my self worth not on where I am relative to others, but on where I am relative to my own standards.
+Not everybody can be Elon Musk or Bill Gates.
-Not everybody can be Elon Musk.
 That's not saying I do this successfully, but I try.

 The point is that when I surround myself with people better than me, I lose the ability to rank myself.
 Am I doing well in the Berkeley CS program?
 Yes.